-When you move the UGG shoe box on a 90° angle, you should see the sun logos changing from dark silver to light silver.
-You will also see that the UGG® logo duplicated in mini versions, appearing faintly on the strip when moved from side to side.
+Move the holographic UGG security sticker at a 90° angle to see the sun logos changing from dark silver to light silver.
+You will also notice that the UGG® logo is duplicated in mini versions, appearing faintly on the strip when moved from side to side.

 Another way to check the authenticity of an UGG is to look at the "Made In" label.
 Genuine UGG manufacturing happens in China, Vietnam, the Philippines, Cambodia, The Dominican Republic and the U.S. So, if an UGG claims to have Australian or New Zealand manufacturing, it is a fake.

 UGG uses high-quality materials for the slipper and boot soles, making them sturdy and flexible.
 So, if you have an UGG boot that has a stiff sole, it is a fake.

 UGG never displays hanging tags on their products, so if you see one of these, it is a counterfeit.